What is STEM Academy?

 Students are encouraged to spend a day observing a current class– please prearrange your visit with one of the STEM Teachers.

 The STEM Program counts for 4 weight of classes.
 Enrollment in any specialty program at Sky Valley Education Center is considered full time and is not eligible for shared enrollment with any other public school.
 Shared enrollment is available in our Parent Partnership Program.

 This program is designed to meet grade level expectations in Math, Reading and Writing.

 - Priority will be given to current SVEC students and students/families with home-school experience.

 - Position on the program wait list is not necessarily an indication of enrollment position.
-In addition to enrollment criteria for reading and math skills, balance will be sought with regard to grade levels and gender.

 Contact us for further information or to schedule a visit!